tobiaswdm/CC/README.md

 If you are using the code for your studies, please refer to the paper:

 T. Weidemann, L.A.
 Bergman, A.F.
 Vakakis, M. Krack.
 (2024).
 "Energy Transfer and Localization in a Forced Cyclic Chain of Oscillators with Vibro-Impact Nonlinear Energy Sinks".
 Manuscript submitted to Nonlinear Dynamics

+Note that the current is currently extended to model the effects of random disorder.